rasmunk/docker-gocd-agent-cplusplus/README.md

 # docker-gocd-agent-cplusplus
-An image for building c++ applications in a container
+An GoCD image for building c++ applications in a container